 Are You Eligible to Donate Blood?
-Find Out Now!
+Check Below!

 Tattoos

-• Recent piercing: 3-month wait (unless done with single-use equipment)
+• Recent piercing: requires a 3-month wait unless single-use equipment was used

 Travel

-• International travel: May require a short waiting period
+• Trips abroad: may mean a short waiting period

 Medication

-• Antibiotics: Wait until 1 day after finishing
+• Antibiotics: eligible 1 day after completing treatment

-• Blood thinners / Aspirin: May require a short deferral
+• Blood thinners / aspirin: may require a brief pause

 Medical History